 Shih Tzu Vocalizations

-The Shih Tzu is not a shy dog when it comes to speaking up, but as such a vocal dog, problem barking can quickly get out of hand.
+The Shih Tzu is not a shy dog when speaking up, but as such a vocal dog, problem barking can quickly get out of hand.
 Most often, problem barking results from boredom, poor socialization, small dog syndrome, and inadequate exercise (all caused by human behavior.)

 Causes of Yappy Behavior in Shih Tzus